WASHINGTON – A federal program to compensate people exposed to fallout from U.S. nuclear testing expired June 10.

 The Environmental Protection Agency counts 523 abandoned uranium mines on or near the Navajo reservation that spans Arizona, New Mexico and Utah, an area bigger than Massachusetts, New Hampshire and Vermont combined.

-The Senate voted 69-31 in March to extend the RECA filing period for two more years to June 2026, with 46 Democrats and 20 Republicans in favor, along with Sen. Krysten Sinema of Arizona and two other independents.
+The Senate voted 69-31 in March to extend the RECA filing period for five more years, with 46 Democrats and 20 Republicans in favor, along with Sen. Krysten Sinema of Arizona and two other independents.
 Sen. Mark Kelly, D-Ariz., also supported the bill.

 The bill has stalled in the House, with no explanation from Speaker Mike Johnson or Majority Leader Steve Scalise, both Republicans from Louisiana.